ch2isk4kos/react-layout/README.md

 # React Layout Demo

-I recently updated to Node v15.0.1 and built a React Application Layout as a test drive.
+I recently updated to Node v15.0.1 and built a React Application Layout as a test drive with react-icons and pure CSS.